NosiphiwoB/Profile/_posts/2023-03-30-Weekly-Reflection.md

 This week I managed to do :

- Some of the exercises on Microsoft Power App Maker.
+ -Some of the exercises on Microsoft Power App Maker.
-  Work on the Inventory Management System (Created Controllers and Models).
+ -Work on the Inventory Management System (Created Controllers and Models).
-  I created the GET and the POST methods.
+ -I created the GET and the POST methods.

 Next week I want to continue with the Inventory System :

- The PUT and DELETE method.
+ -The PUT and DELETE method.
- Start working on the database.
+ -Start working on the database.